Setup and Installation

 Click OK.

-Create a Local Gateway Connection to a Data Source
+Connect a Local Gateway to a Data Source

 A data source contains the name, connection string, and database provider for the database of your choice.
 You can set up a PostgreSQL, SQL, Oracle, OleDb, MySQL, ODP.net, or Microsoft ODBC connection.
 The data source is configured using the Local Gateway Configuration Utility.
 The utility was installed as part of the Smart Integration Connector Local Gateway installation.